"Donate Stuff. Create Jobs."

 Today, 8.9 million Americans are out of work.
 And nearly 15 percent of the workforce is underemployed—which includes part-time workers who would prefer full-time employment.

-Goodwill sells donated goods through nearly 3,000 retail stores across the U.S. and Canada.
-In 2013, Goodwill generated $3.79 billion in sales revenue, which was used to provide job training, employment placement services and other programs.
+Goodwill sells donated goods through 3,200 retail stores across the U.S. and Canada and online at shopgoodwill.com.
+Goodwill channels more than 87% of sales revenue from donated goods to provide job training, employment placement services and other programs.
 In an effort to encourage donations and increase revenue, the Ad Council teamed up with Goodwill to show audiences how donations of clothing and household items can support job growth in their communities.

 All PSAs conclude with the tagline, “Donate Stuff.
 Create Jobs,” and direct audiences to visit Goodwill.org to find their local donation centers.
 The site also features the Donation Impact Calculator, which allows users to calculate how a donation might equate to services for someone who is seeking employment.